 LEADING THE WAY for a more profitable Queensland sheep and wool industry through new technologies, knowledge and skills.
-The Leading Sheep program is designed to help Queensland’s sheep and wool producers increase their long-term productivity and profitability.
+The Leading Sheep program is assisting Queensland’s sheep and wool producers to maximise productivity in good and hard times.

 In each region, an extension officer and a regional coordinator work with a regional committee of producers to determine local priorities.

 This ensures producers receive the latest information on industry issues, as well as advice on new practices and technologies that will lead to long-term sustainability for the industry.